 Financing Your Education

 The cost of attendance is the total amount of tuition, fees, room and board, books, supplies, and other estimated school expenses.
-Students on F-1 or J-1 student visas are not eligible to receive federal financial aid from the university.
-Information on funding and scholarships for international students is provided by International Student Services.
-Scholarships@UW–Madison also features a list of academic and merit opportunities offered by schools and colleges within the university.
+Scholarships@UW–Madison features a list of academic and merit opportunities offered by schools and colleges within the university.
 Students applying for the fall term do not need to submit financial documentation at the time of application.
 Enrolling students requesting documentation for an F-1 visa must submit the Financial Verification Form.